Vile abuse on bank transfer messages from ex

 "I had to block all his numbers and then he started paying to text me."

-She believed at one point the ex paid to use four-digit premium text numbers which generally companies or charities used to send alerts.
+The Tauranga woman believed at one point the ex paid to use four-digit premium text numbers, which generally companies or charities used to send alerts.

 "You can't block them because they're all different so then I had to change my number."